alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 repository.
 This page explains the process of pushing your changes back to the remote, and how your contribution will be checked in the CI and review process.

+{{% hint danger %}}
+Currently, reviews are not required.
+Pull requests will be merged when all required CI checks pass.
+Make sure to mark your pull request as a draft until it is ready to be merged.
+{{% /hint %}}

 The handbook users the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow.
 In short